yo3gnd/pigCW/README.md

 The following pins are used for I/O.
 - pin 38 (BCM GPIO 20): straight key input
-- pin 13 (BCM GPIO 27): tx buzzer
-- pin 15 (BCM GPIO 22): rx buzzer
+- pin 15 (BCM GPIO 22): buzzer, mixed rx/tx audio
 - pin 37 (BCM GPIO26): paddle dit
 - pin 36 (BCM GPIO16): paddle dah

-For now you will need two buzzers, or a resistive bodge into one if you do not mind it sounding a bit rough.
+Audio is a raw square xor mix of tx and rx frequencies.
+It works, though not beautifully.

 ## Running